‘CBS Evening News’ anchor Norah O’Donnell broadcasting from alternate location

 “NBC Nightly News” has originated from anchor Lester Holt’s home for much of the past year due to the coronavirus pandemic.
 The network installed what essentially amounted to a mini, professional grade studio in his New York City home.

 According to multiple published reports and insiders, most networks are using pared down staff and crew, with anchors sometimes alone or nearly alone in the studio.

 CBS notably suffered a coronavirus outbreak in its New York broadcast center and an adjacent office in the spring of 2020 that forced the network to close both for the safety of its employees.

 “CBS This Morning” spent some time using the “Evening News” set in Washington before using the Ed Sullivan Theater, normally the home of “The Late Show with Stephen Colbert,” for a time as a result of that closure.

 Insiders say that most networks have gone to extended efforts to ensure broadcasts can continue in the event of an outbreak — including reports of “clean” control rooms kept off limits and sanitized at the ready as well as deploying camera setups at multiple anchor’s homes or alternative locations.

 Most networks have extensive contingency plans in the event that one of its facilities goes offline either due to a technical meltdown or emergency, but the pandemic left many scrambling to create alternative setups.
-As the pandemic waged on, many of these were upgraded and improved upon.
+As the COVID-19 crisis waged on, many of these were upgraded and improved upon.

 It continues to be common to see guests and correspondents joining broadcasts from home via video conferencing solutions (and varying degrees of quality) while networks work to limit the number of people in studios, typically reserving these spaces for key talent though, as in O’Donnell’s case, they can often be sent to alternative locations for safety.